metaleap/zentient/zdbg-vsc/proto/readme.md

 	// A name of the module.
 	Name string `json:"name"`

-	// User understandable description of if symbols were found for the module (ex: 'Symbols Loaded', 'Symbols not found', etc.
-	SymbolStatus string `json:"symbolStatus,omitempty"`

-	// Logical full path to the symbol file.
-The exact definition is implementation defined.
-	SymbolFilePath string `json:"symbolFilePath,omitempty"`

-	// True if the module is considered 'user code' by a debugger that supports 'Just My Code'.
+	// True if the module is optimized.
-	IsUserCode bool `json:"isUserCode,omitempty"`
+	IsOptimized bool `json:"isOptimized,omitempty"`

-	// Version of Module.
-	Version string `json:"version,omitempty"`

 	// Module created or modified.
 	DateTimeStamp string `json:"dateTimeStamp,omitempty"`